fischerling/SOS/README.md

 SOS is meant to be a ready to use package to teach operating systems in German schools.

+A zip-archive including course material as well as the runnable operating system can be downloaded at [https://github.com/fischerling/SOS/releases](https://github.com/fischerling/SOS/releases).

 SOS is based on the great [MentOS](https://mentos-team.github.io/) educational operating system as well as [QEMU](https://www.qemu.org/) to provide a easy way to start SOS on any windows work station.